Texas bus driver attacked with two-by-four after asking rider to wear mask

-LUBBOCK, Texas (KLBK) – A Texas bus driver was assaulted with a piece of two-by-four after she asked a man to wear a mask while riding on her bus, police say.
+LUBBOCK, T.X.
+(KLBK) – A Texas bus driver was assaulted with a piece of two-by-four after she asked a man to wear a mask while riding on her bus, police say.

 Lubbock Police arrested Shonn Glenn Shepard, 36, of Lubbock, for assault after responding to the scene just after 2:30 p.m. on Thursday.